Mafia (series): Characters

 Note: A gray cell indicates character does not appear in that medium.

 Reception

 The first two games in the series have received generally positive reviews, while the third game received mixed reviews.
 The series have been praised for their narratives, with the first installment particularly praised for its realism in its gameplay.
 However, Mafia II was criticized for its linear open-world design, and Mafia III was criticized for its repetitive gameplay and technical issues.

 Mafia: Trilogy, which collects Mafia: Definitive Edition, the 2020 remake of the first Mafia, as well as the Definitive Editions of Mafia II and Mafia III, generated lifetime sales of more than 2 million units by November 2020.

+Sales and aggregate review scores As of September 24, 2020.